umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/migrating-to-v8.md

 ![Fresh 8.1 site](images/fresh-8_1-site.png)

 Now you should take a backup of your database from the **Umbraco 7.14 site**.
 You can then add the information for the backup database and add that to the connection string for the **Umbraco 8.1 site**.
 Do note that if you are running SQL CE, you will have to copy the database over to the new site as well.

 Once the connection string is set, the final step is to change the Umbraco version number in the web.config on the **Umbraco 8.1 site**, to say 7.14.0.
-This will mean that it thinks there is an upgrade as the Umbraco dlls are 8.1 but the config says 7.14 it needs to run the migration.
+This will indicate to the site that there is an upgrade pending as the Umbraco dlls are 8.1 but the config says 7.14.0, so it needs to run the migration.

 ![Set Umbraco version in the web.config](images/set-umbraco-version.png)